jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 from the orphanage to the workplace to the graveyard.

 For what seems like an hour, we practice how to insert
-the key into her doorlock, turn the handle, open the door,
+the key into her door lock, turn the handle, open the door,
 remove the key, the same mistakes repeated over and over.

 Then we move on to the TV, the red on-off button